How to Make Homemade Mayonnaise

 Add a little salt, Dijon mustard, and garlic powder, if desired.
 Check out the ingredients on your favorite mayonnaise to see what is in it.

-Turn on the blender, and after a couple of seconds remove the center of the lid on the blender so you can slowly drizzle in the oil.
+Turn on the blender or food processor, and after a couple of seconds remove the center of the lid on the blender so you can slowly drizzle in the oil.
 Process another 30 seconds, and you will be amazed at the beautiful mayonnaise in your blender.
 It looks just like store bought, and tastes MUCH BETTER!

 This homemade mayonnaise will store for about a month in the refrigerator.
 You can store it in any kind of container, but I used a canning jar.
 This recipe makes enough mayonnaise to fill half of a one pint sized canning jar, so if you want to make a whole pint make a double recipe.